saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 :::tip Identifying Elements in HTML

-In your Selenium test scripts, identify test elements by their `name` or `id` attribute value, since those are often the simplest way to uniquely identify the element.
+Learn to use CSS Selectors!
+Selenium 4 converts most of the supported selectors into CSS, so there isn't a good reason to use anything else!
 :::

-#### Locator Methods

-You can use any of the WebDriver API _locator methods_ to form locator expressions that find an element based on a specified locator type and value.
-In Java and .NET, locators are managed with a `By` class instance - `By.id("user-name")`.

-In Python, the locator method is merged with the [_finder method_](#finder-methods) (i.e.,  `find_element_by_id("user-name")`), whereas Ruby uses key value pairs, typically as Hash values (i.e., `{id: "user-name"}`).

-Most of the elements in our Swag Labs example have multiple unique attributes that make it easy to identify them.
-For this example we can identify them as follows:
+Most of the elements in our Swag Labs example have multiple unique attributes that make it easy to identify them with CSS.

 <Tabs
+  groupId="lang-ex"
   defaultValue="Java"
   values={[
     {label: 'Java', value: 'Java'},
-    {label: 'JavaScript', value: 'JavaScript'},
     {label: 'Python', value: 'Python'},
     {label: 'Ruby', value: 'Ruby'},
     {label: 'C#', value: 'C#'},